georgetsirogiannis/SixteenCoreCharacterMapper/HELP.md

 ## Exporting & Sharing
 * **Export Image:** Save the current Trait Grid as a PNG image.
 You can choose to include all characters, specific groups, or specific characters.
-* **Export Notes:** Creates a TXT file containing all trait notes from your project, grouped and labeled for easy reference during your writing process.
+* **Export Notes:** Creates an RTF or TXT file containing all trait notes from your project, grouped and labeled for easy reference during your writing process.

 ---